end-to-end-mlops-databricks-2/marvelous-databricks-course-acikgozmehmet/README.md

 Overall, it is a comprehensive data preparation pipeline for hotel reservation data, emphasizing data quality, flexibility, and compatibility with both local and cloud-based (Databricks) environments.

+**`DataLoader` Module**

+*   **Purpose:** The `DataLoader` class provides a comprehensive solution for cleaning, processing, and preparing data for machine learning tasks.
+It is designed to work with both local files and Databricks tables and includes robust validation and transformation capabilities, and is a key step prior to the model training process.
+*   **Key Features:**

+    *   **Flexible Data Loading:** Capable of loading data from CSV files (locally or on Databricks) or directly from Databricks tables, providing compatibility with various data storage locations.
+    *   **Robust Data Validation:** Implements thorough data validation, including checks for required columns, data types, and null values, ensuring data quality and consistency.
+It validates data against the config and ensures data quality.
+    *   **Configurable Data Transformations:** Supports various data transformations, including column renaming, data type conversion, and value correction, allowing customization based on specific data requirements.
+    *   **Data Splitting:** Splits data into training and testing sets using `scikit-learn's` `train_test_split` function, enabling model training and evaluation.
+    *   **Databricks Integration:** Seamlessly integrates with Databricks, enabling saving the processed data to Databricks tables in a catalog for easy access and management and enabling Change Data Feed (CDF).
+    *   **Error Handling:** Includes comprehensive error handling to manage file-related errors, data validation errors, and configuration errors, ensuring robust data processing.

+*   **Workflow:** The `DataLoader` module automates the data cleaning and preparation process: loading data from a specified source, validating data integrity and structure, transforming data to meet specific requirements, splitting data into training and testing sets, and saving the prepared data to a Databricks catalog or dataframes.

+*   **Use Case:** Ideal for data science projects that require cleaning, validating, and preparing data from diverse sources for machine learning model training.
+The module's flexibility, robustness, and Databricks integration make it well-suited for building and deploying models within the Databricks environment.

 ### Model Training & Registration

 #### `Basic Model`